Walt Disney World Monorail System: Specifications

 The old (top) and new (bottom) control systems of the Mark VI.
 The original control system served from 1989 with the introduction of Mark VI Blue until June 2007 when the final train, Blue, was converted to the new LMCU2 system.

-The trains in use since 1989 are Mark VI trains, built by Bombardier Transportation.
-Each train is 203 ft 6 in long (consisting of six cars) and can carry 360 passengers.
-The trains are driven by eight 113 HP motors which are powered by a 600-volt electrical system running through a busbar mounted on each side of the concrete beam.
-Each train also has seven inverters on board that convert the 600 V DC to 230 V AC for use by the air conditioners and air compressor, and additionally has a battery-backed 37 V DC low-voltage supply that provides power for the train's electronics.
-The trains are also equipped with a towing knuckle at each end to allow it to be pushed or pulled by a special diesel-powered tractor if need be.
+The monorail operates with a fleet of 12 Mark VI trains built by Bombardier Transportation, which began to enter service in 1989.
+Each six-car train is 203 ft 6 in long and can carry up to 360 passengers.
+The trains are powered by 600 volts (V) of direct current delivered through stainless-steel-capped aluminum bus bars mounted on each side of the concrete beam.
+Each train has eight traction motors, each rated at 113 HP.

+Each train also carries seven inverters that convert the 600 V DC supply to 230 V AC for the air conditioners and air compressor, as well as a battery-backed 37 V DC low-voltage system for onboard electronics.
+A towing knuckle is provided at each end so the train can be pushed or pulled by a diesel-powered tractor if necessary.

-Maximum speed during normal operations is 40 mph, with several speed zones throughout the system with limits ranging from 15 to 40 mph.
-These speed limits are strictly enforced by the train's computer and cannot be overridden without the operator engaging a special lockout.
-Attempting to drive the train too quickly in a given speed zone will result in an "overspeed stop."
+The maximum operating speed is 40 mph, with speed-restricted zones as low as 15 mph.
+These limits are enforced by the onboard computer and cannot be overridden without a special lockout.
+Attempting to exceed the limit in any zone results in an "overspeed stop."

-Train spacing is maintained by the Moving Blocklight System (MBS), also known as the MAPO system (for "Mary Poppins), which establishes a number of "holdpoints" throughout the system.
-At any given time, there must be at least two holdpoints between a given train and the train ahead of it.
-When the train detects that there are fewer than two holdpoints between itself and the preceding train, the emergency brakes are immediately applied and cannot be released until sufficient spacing becomes available or the operator overrides the system.
+Trains are controlled using a moving block system, locally known as MAPO (after "Mary Poppins"), which is designed to maintain a minimum distance of 500 ft between trains during normal operation.
+If the system detects that a train is closer than 500 ft to the one ahead, the brakes are applied immediately and cannot be released until sufficient spacing is restored or the operator overrides the system, such as when moving a train between beams.
 Failure to maintain adequate spacing is known as an "overrun," and is treated as an extremely serious offense.

 Below is a list of the models of monorails (and their specifications) that have operated on the Walt Disney World Monorail System: